 During the last week of May and the first week of June, parts of the Blue Ridge Mountains tend to look a little more pink and purple — especially on Grandfather Mountain.
 The pastel hues come courtesy of rhododendron blooms, which tend to flourish at higher elevations and cooler temperatures.

-Every year, Grandfather Mountain celebrates the rhododendron — and the forthcoming arrival of summer — with the Remarkable Rhododendron Ramble, a series of guided strolls that allows guests to observe the blooms and learn about their history, attributes and roles they play in the mountain’s ecological communities.
+Every year, Grandfather Mountain celebrates the rhododendron — and the forthcoming arrival of summer — with Rhododendron Rambles, a series of guided strolls that allows guests to observe the blooms and learn about their history, attributes and roles they play in the mountain’s ecological communities.